-Your hearing care professional can configure your hearing aid (push) button as either a volume control or a program selector (not available for Petite model).
+Your hearing care professional can configure your hearing aid (push) button as either a volume control or a program selector.

-To increase the volume on a microM model, press the button on your right hearing aid.
+To increase the volume, press the button on your right hearing aid.
 To decrease the volume, press the button on your left hearing aid.
-Use your thumb to lightly support the hearing aid (Fig. 6b).
+Use your thumb to lightly support the hearing aid (Fig. 6).